MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-flows.md

 [This article is pre-release documentation and is subject to change.]

-> [!IMPORTANT]
-> - This feature is being rolled out and depending on your region, it may not be available for your tenant yet.
-> - This is a preview feature.
-> - Preview features aren’t meant for production use and may have restricted functionality.
-These features are available before an official release so that customers can get early access and provide feedback.

-With this feature, you can create new flows, or add existing flows, and even edit existing flows using Power Automate pane within Power Apps Studio.
-You don't have to browse to Power Automate to work with flows and return to Power Apps Studio any longer.
+You can now create new flows, or add existing flows, and even edit existing flows using Power Automate pane within Power Apps Studio.
+You don't have to browse to [Power Automate](https://flow.microsoft.com) to work with flows and then return to Power Apps Studio for app editing.
+In order to use this capability, you'll have to enable the **Power Automate pane** setting.

 > [!NOTE]
 > - This feature must be enabled on a per-app basis.